Four-manifolds, geometries and knots: Infrasolvmanifolds

-He has also given a new construction which realizes each torsion-free virtually poly-$Z$ group as the fundamental group of an infrasolvmanifold, a result originally due to Auslander and Johnson [AJ76].
-Farrell and Jones had shown earlier that there are always presentations with finite holonomy, and established (b) in all dimensions {\it except} perhaps 4.
-However there is not always an affine diffeomorphism [FJ97].
-(An ad hoc argument which covers most of the 4-dimensional cases, using the Mostow orbifold bundle associated to a presentation of an infrasolvmanifold (see \S5 below) and standard 3-manifold theory is given in Theorem 8.9 below.)
+\item infrasolvmanifolds with isomorphic fundamental groups are diffeomorphic. \end{enumerate} He has also given a new construction which realizes each torsion-free virtually poly-$Z$ group as the fundamental group of an infrasolvmanifold, a result originally due to Auslander and Johnson \cite{[AJ76]}.
+Farrell and Jones had shown earlier that (2) holds in all dimensions {\it except} perhaps 4.
+However there is not always an affine diffeomorphism \cite{[FJ97]}.
+(Theorem 8.9 below gives an {\it ad hoc\/} argument, using the Mostow orbifold bundle associated to a presentation of an infrasolvmanifold and standard 3-manifold theory, which covers most of the 4-dimensional cases.)
+Other notions of infrasolvmanifold are related in \cite{[KY13]}.

 An important special case includes most infrasolvmanifolds of dimension $\leq4$ (and all infranilmanifolds).
 Let $T_n^+(\mathbb{R})$ be the subgroup of $GL(n,\mathbb{R})$ consisting of upper triangular matrices with positive diagonal entries.
 A Lie group $S$ is {\it triangular} if is isomorphic to a closed subgroup of $T_n^+(\mathbb{R})$ for some $n$.
-The eigenvalues of the image of each element of $S$ under the adjoint representation are then all real, and so $S$ is {\it of type} {\sl R} in the terminology of [Go71].
+The eigenvalues of the image of each element of $S$ under the adjoint representation are then all real, and so $S$ is {\it of type} {\sl R} in the terminology of \cite{[Go71]}.
 (It can be shown that a Lie group is triangular if and only if it is 1-connected and solvable of type {\sl R}.)
-Two infrasolvmanifolds with discrete presentations $(S_i,\Gamma_i)$ where each $S_i$ is triangular (for $i=1$, 2) are affinely diffeomorphic if and only if their fundamental groups are isomorphic, by Theorem 3.1 of [Le95].
-The {\it translation subgroup} $S\cap\Gamma$ of a discrete pair with $S$ triangular can be characterised intrinsically as the subgroup of $\Gamma$ consisting of the elements $g\in\Gamma$ such that all the eigenvalues of the automorphisms of the abelian sections of the lower central series for $\sqrt\Gamma$ induced by conjugation by $g$ are positive [De97].
+Two infrasolvmanifolds with discrete presentations $(S_i,\Gamma_i)$ where each $S_i$ is triangular (for $i=1$, 2) are affinely diffeomorphic if and only if their fundamental groups are isomorphic \cite[Theorem 3.1]{[Le95]}.
+The {\it translation subgroup} $S\cap\Gamma$ of a discrete pair with $S$ triangular can be characterised intrinsically as the subgroup of $\Gamma$ consisting of the elements $g\in\Gamma$ such that all the eigenvalues of the automorphisms of the abelian sections of the lower central series for $\sqrt\Gamma$ induced by conjugation by $g$ are positive \cite{[De97]}.

-Since $S$ and $\Gamma_o$ are each contractible, $X=\Gamma_o\backslash S$ is contractible also.
-It can be shown that $\pi=\Gamma/\Gamma_o$ acts freely on $X$, and so is the fundamental group of $M=\pi\backslash X$.
-(See Chapter III.3 of [Au73] for the solvmanifold case.)
-Since $M$ is aspherical $\pi$ is a $PD_m$ group, where $m$ is the dimension of $M$; since $\pi$ is also virtually solvable it is thus virtually poly-$Z$ of Hirsch length $m$, by Theorem 9.23 of [Bi], and $\chi(M)=\chi(\pi)=0$.
-Conversely, any torsion free virtually poly-$Z$ group is the fundamental group of a closed smooth manifold which is finitely covered by the coset space of a lattice in a 1-connected solvable Lie group [AJ76].